 Bristol has had a resident's scheme for city centre residents' for a number of years, and our first Residents' Parking Scheme outside the direct city centre was successfully introduced in 2010-11.
 Bristol's first elected Mayor saw the implementation of Residents' Parking Schemes as a significant means of improving quality life and controlling traffic problems.
-BCC is therefore developing proposals to introduce additional RPS schemes in areas where traffic congestion is a serious issue.
-2015-16 saw Clifton East, Montpelier, Bedminster East, Southville and Spike Island residential schemes introduced.
+BCC implemented an additional 12 schemes over 2014-15 and 2015-16.
+Work continues to monitor and review the schemes.